<aside> đź’ˇ A guide detailing installing OpenStack on a Ubuntu 22.04 server Linux operating system using a private network.

 Latest instructions at https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html.

-For this install, we will work from/data/kaos
+For this install, we will work from/data/kaos as the kaosu user.

 cd /data